 Visit Jalalabad – Nangarhar (2 Days)

-First of all go to Jalalabad via Torkham (for 2 days), have some nice Afghan foods, The Afghan foods are very very testy and delicious, You’ll find high class restaurants in Jalalabad city where you can have test of all kind of foods such as famous Afghan foods, Pakistani foods, Indian foods, Chinese foods and even Italian foods.
-You can find fast foods as well, such as KFC & McDonald.
+First of all go to Jalalabad via Torkham (for 2 days), have some nice Afghan food, The Afghan food is very very tasty and delicious, You’ll find high class restaurants in Jalalabad city where you can have taste of all type of food such as famous Afghan food, Pakistani food, Indian food, Chinese food and even Italian food.
+You can find fast food as well, such as KFC & McDonald.
 You should also visit the famous markets in Jalalabad for some shopping which will not be a bad idea to explore the city.
 But here is my list of places in Jalalabad to visit when you are in Town:

 - Ameer Shaheed Park

 - Sherzai Cricket Stadium (Also called Jalalabad Cricket Stadium)

 - Amanullah Khan City (A Modern City)